hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ![](/img/java-app-map.png)

 ### Deploy a Multi-tier Application

-A﻿s the sfirst demo application, create a _SpingBoot_ Web app that provides a REST endpoint **/message** to print some nice message.
-Then generate a _jar_ file *springboot-k8s-demo.jar* to the target folder: second , we will deploy a multi-tier _music_ application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
-This multi-tier music application consists of a frontend server and its UI, backend gateway service, recommendation service and songs service, together with a _H2_ database.
-Each microservice is coding with different programming languages, _NodeJS_, _React_, _Spring_, _Python_, etc.
+A﻿s the second demo application, we will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
+This multi-tier music application consists of a frontend server and its UI, backend gateway service, recommendation service and songs service, together with a *H2* database.
+Each microservice is coding with different programming languages, *NodeJS*, *React*, *Spring*, *Python*, etc.

 ![](/img/multl-tier-app-music.png)